CIBC-Internal/python/Doc/library/ftplib.rst

       Parser for the :file:`.netrc` file format.
 The file :file:`.netrc` is typically used by FTP clients to load user authentication information before prompting the user.

-   .. index:: single: ftpmirror.py

-   The file :file:`Tools/scripts/ftpmirror.py` in the Python source distribution is a script that can mirror FTP sites, or portions thereof, using the :mod:`ftplib` module.
-It can be used as an extended example that applies this module.

 .. _ftp-objects: